Popular Types of Nascar Bets You Can Place On Miami Speedway

 Everything you need to know about the 2021 Miami Homestead Race to make good bets

 FOX is the official home of NASCAR — both this race and all others.
 You can follow the action live by turning to the FOX channel on your television.
 For streaming, there’s the FOX Sports app, as well.

-The South Florida festivities take place the weekend of February 27 and 28.
 The action kicks off that Saturday with the NASCAR Xfinity Series race.
-Then on Sunday the 28th, the more-known Dixie Vodka 400 goes off at 3:30 pm EST.
+Then on October, Sunday the 23rd, the more-known Dixie Vodka 400 goes off at 3:30 pm EST.